West Nile Virus FAQs & Basics

 Basics

 Infected mosquitoes.
 WNV is almost always spread by the bite of an infected mosquito.
-Mosquitoes are the carriers (or "vectors") of WNV, and they become infected when they feed on the blood of birds that are infected with WNV.
+Mosquitoes are the carriers (or "vectors") of WNV, and they become infected when they feed on birds that are infected with WNV.
 Infected mosquitoes can then spread WNV to humans and other animals when they bite.

 Not through touching.
 WNV does not spread through coughing, sneezing, or casual contact, such as touching or kissing a person who has WNV.
 People also can’t get WNV by touching or being around birds or other animals that have WNV.